 IMPORTANT: Never attempt any mechanical work on your car or truck unless you know what you're doing.
 Make sure you have an experienced assistant nearby, and if in doubt, leave it to the professionals!

 Why drum brakes?

-All cars sold in United States use disc brakes for the front wheels, because about 70-80% of the vehicle’s stopping power is done by the front wheels.
+The days of drum brakes being used on the front end of cars are gone; all cars sold in United States use disc brakes for the front wheels, because about 70-80% of the vehicle’s stopping power is done by the front wheels.

 Drum brake advantages

 Brake shoes today are still being used.
 Here are some advantages that drum brakes have over disc brakes:

 - Drum brakes can provide more braking force than an equal diameter disc brake.

 - Drum brakes last longer because drum brakes have increased friction contact area than a disc.